True North Kitchen

 Once you have a batch of warm apple compote on the stove or a jar of compote in the fridge, the options are endless.
 A few suggestions:

-• Layer it with skyr or Greek yogurt and granola for a morning breakfast parfait (this is SO good….like apple crumble for breakfast)!
+• Layer it with skyr or Greek yogurt and Cardamom Granola for a Homemade Granola and Yogurt Parfait (this is SO good….like apple crumble for breakfast)!

 • Spoon on top of a Norwegian Waffles with some whipped cream.